 And how does Kinsta fare?
 To find out, we set up our standard test-site on Kinsta’s servers and ran it through our very own server speed checker:

-For testing purposes, we set up a simple test site comprised of a stock WordPress install.
-We decided to host from the data centre located in London.
-See the site here.
+For testing purposes, we set up two simple test sites comprised of a stock WordPress install.

 And what about webpage loading time?

 Now – bear in mind that our test pages don’t yet utilise CDN, caching technologies, or any other optimisations that Kinsta users should take advantage of to cut their webpage load times.
 However, even without any optimisation, we noticed all the important speed metrics are A-rated, ticked and green.